How Muslim are you?Posted: August 1, 2012

 We continued our battle in the living room, but this time it was to find a compromise.

 I refused.
-In order for the vows to be Islamic, Duncan, a staunch atheist, would have to convert and that would be a lie.
-Duncan and I work as a couple, atheist and Muslim together, because of our utmost respect for each other’s differing beliefs—or as Duncan prefers to call them, our differing “perspectives.”
+In order for the vows to be Islamic, Dylan, a staunch atheist, would have to convert and that would be a lie.
+Dylan and I work as a couple, atheist and Muslim together, because of our utmost respect for each other’s differing beliefs—or as Dylan prefers to call them, our differing “perspectives.”

 I explained to my father that it would not be a healthy start to a pre-pre-marriage if I’d asked my pre-pre-husband to bury his convictions and take the Shahedeh—the verses one reads in order to formally convert to Islam.
 As Iranians, my family and I are all too familiar with the repercussions of forcing religion down people’s throats.
 It would be inauthentic, and authenticity was a value my father and I both prided ourselves in, above the veneer of piety.